zer0tonin/Mikochi/README.md

 (For arm/v7 users, use the `latest-armv7` or `1.3.1-armv7` tag)

+You'll find a complete tutorial on installing Mikochi securely with Docker and Traefik [here](https://alicegg.tech/2024/01/04/mikochi-tutorial).

 ### Kubernetes

 For Kubernetes users, Mikochi is installable using a [helm chart](https://artifacthub.io/packages/helm/zer0tonin/mikochi):